 - Make a homemade gift!
 It's fun and will mean so much more to the recipient if they know you spent time and energy making their gift.

 - Give low waste gifts.
 This is a great way to lower waste while also serving as an educational opportunity and introduction to the world of sustainable living to the recipient.
-Gifts like a reusable metal straw, an on-the-go cutlery set, or an eco-holiday box can open the door of sustainability for loved ones and give them the introduction they need!
+Gifts like a reusable metal straw or an on-the-go cutlery set can open the door of sustainability for loved ones and give them the introduction they need!

-- Make a baked good or dessert for a loved one! (extra fun to see if they notice it's gluten-free or vegan!)
+- Make a baked good for a loved one! (extra fun to see if they notice it's gluten-free or vegan!)

 - Buy someone good quality olive oil or coconut oil to cook with